elastio/contrib/elastio-deployment/cloudformation/README.md

 8. Copy the generated token.
 9. _Optional step._ Save the token in a secure place like 1Password or any other secret management system of your choice.
 This way you won't lose it.

+You'll need to specify this PAT token as an input for the Cloudformation deployment described below.

 ## Deploy Elastio Cloudformation Templates

 1. Open the [Elastio Portal](https://login.elastio.com/) in your web browser.